Cookies Connection To Epstein

 InterCure & You

 InterCure Ltd. is a publicly traded company (NASDAQ: INCR) headquartered in Israel, operating through its main subsidiary, Canndoc.
-It focuses on pharmaceutical-grade medical cannabis, and is the leading, profitable, and fastest growing cannabis company outside of North America according to their site.
+It focuses on pharmaceutical-grade medical products, and is one of the leading, profitable, and fastest growing companies outside of North America according to their site.

-InterCure’s brand stack—clean, deliberate, and built to signal scale.
+InterCure’s brand stack is clean, deliberate, and built to signal scale.
 You’ve got a mix of in-house labels (Canndoc variants) and licensed/global brands like Binske, Cookies, and Humbolt sitting side by side, which tells you they’re playing both manufacturer and distributor.
 It’s less about building a single dominant brand and more about controlling shelf space across segments.

 The presence of Cookies is the headline.
 That’s not accidental—that’s a signal to the market that InterCure can secure premium IP and move it through regulated channels.

 This isn’t a brand-first company—it’s an infrastructure play.
-They want to be the pipeline: cultivation, manufacturing, distribution, and retail access.
-Brands are interchangeable pieces that move through that system.
+They position to be the pipeline: cultivation, manufacturing, distribution, and retail access.

 By locking in recognizable names while pushing their own labels underneath, they hedge risk.
 If one brand fades, the machine keeps running.
 If a partner brand hits, they capture upside without owning all the risk.